Beliefs, Understanding, and Commitments related to Resilience, Trauma, and Liberation

 Trauma:

-• Helping people learn what triggers a trauma response can help them stay more regulated and resilient in our work toward liberation (and in general).
+Learning what triggers a trauma response can help us stay more regulated and resilient in our work toward liberation (and in general).

 Additional related core beliefs: